-Douglas Stevenson BD (Hons), DipMin, DipHE, MCOSCA, MBACP
+Douglas Stevenson BD, MScR, DipMin, DipHE (CounsPsych), MCOSCA, MBACP

 I have worked for over thirty years in various communities engaging with and learning from many diverse and unique individuals.
-I am therefore very aware that life can throw up a variety of unexpected hurdles which hinder our growth, development and ultimately our happiness.
-I have counselled individuals who have suffered from anxiety, panic attacks, addictions, bereavement, traumas, paranoia, anger management, depression — indeed the list is endless — but I like to think that the vast majority have been able to move on from their initial state.
+I am therefore very conscious that life can throw up a variety of unexpected hurdles which hinder our growth, development and ultimately our happiness.
+I have counselled individuals who have suffered from generalised anxiety disorder, panic attacks, addictions, sexual/physical/emotional abuse, bereavement, traumas, paranoia, anger management, depression — indeed the list is endless — but I like to think that the vast majority have been able to move on from their initial state.

 Other points of interest: